Post

 4. network calls that didn’t get cached

-5. JSON serialization of massive payloads
+5. JSON serialization of massive payloads … well that’s a separate topic altogther.

 So what should we use imo?